The Trump Tax Cuts Keep Getting Worse for the Deficit — and Better for the Rich

 After several years of saving in a cash balance plan, recipients generally roll their account balance into an IRA and manage the money themselves.
 Most choose to do so since the IRA is a more cost-effective vehicle and they can invest more aggressively than in a cash balance plan.
 There’s no limit on how much users can roll over.
 They don’t pay taxes until they pull the money out, typically when they’re in retirement and in a much lower tax bracket.

 The CBO did not take this maneuver into consideration when formulating its deficit projections.
 And the revival of traditional pensions is only one of the many tricks that tax advisers have developed since the law’s passage.
-Which is to say: In the field of tax avoidance counseling, the Trump Tax Cuts really have spurred a burst of innovation — all aimed at making the president’s promises about his signature legislative achievement even more mendacious than they already are.
+Which is to say: In the field of tax avoidance counseling, the Trump tax cuts really have spurred a burst of innovation — all aimed at making the president’s promises about his signature legislative achievement even more mendacious than they already are.